 Making Craters with Marbles

-- Fill the pan about 2 cm deep with flour, lightly sprinkle the drinking chocolate to cover the entire surface.
+Fill the tray about 2 cm deep with flour, and lightly sprinkle the cocoa powder over the top to cover the entire surface.

-You should find that if you drop the same size marbles from different heights the one that has furthest to fall will make the largest crater as it is moving faster, it has more energy.
+You should find that if you drop marbles of the same size from different heights, the one with the furthest to fall will make the largest crater as it is moving faster, so it has more energy when it hits the surface, creating a deeper depression.

 Why do craters form?

-The surface of the moon is marked by millions of craters, some are just a few metres long and some hundreds of kilometres.
+The surface of the moon is marked by millions of craters, varying from just a few metres long to hundreds of kilometres long.
 Most formed a long time ago when comets, asteroids and meteorites crashed into the moon’s surface.

 Craters on Earth